Welcome To The Kenmore Medical Centre

 This will alert the cardiac team to be waiting with equipment and drugs – with a heart attack, the quicker these drugs are given the more effective they will be.

 You do not need to be concerned that your pain may turn out not to be a heart attack – there can be false alarms – but getting to A & E without delay offers the best chance of a good outcome if you are having a heart attack.

 (This advice has been disseminated by the Macclesfield A&E Consultant to all surgeries in the area.)

 For patients in wheelchairs or who are unable to climb the steps at the main entrance, there is a lift access from inside the main entrance which will take you to the ground floor reception area and then to the first floor consultation rooms.
-There is also ramp access at the opposite side of the building through the front car park.

 At busy times the surgery car park may be full, so why not make life easier and get fitter by walking or cycling to the surgery.
 A cycle shed is available for the use of patients and staff.

 Patients requiring non-emergency ambulance transport should contact Mersey Ambulance Service on 0845 148 1733.
 Local "community cars" transport can be booked through reception.

 The practice would like to thank the various advertisers who have helped to produce this Website.
 However, it must be pointed out that the accuracy of any statements cannot be warranted, nor any products or services advertised, be guaranteed or endorsed.